Problematic Smartphone Usage Disorder Facts & Self-Test

 Achieving Digital Freedom

 After taking the smartphone addiction quiz you may learn whether or not you are struggling with this condition.
-If you or someone you love realizes they may be struggling with smartphone addiction, SoCal Mental Health is here to help.
-We can help you understand this addiction and provide you with various treatment programs that will help you find recovery.
+If you or someone you love realizes they may be struggling with smartphone addiction, our preferred treatment providers are here to help.
+They can help you understand addiction and provide you with various treatment programs that will help you find recovery.

-If you or a loved one are struggling with symptoms of smartphone addiction, reach out to SoCal Mental Health today.
-Our team can answer any questions you may have and give you a better understanding of our program.
+If you or a loved one are struggling with symptoms of smartphone addiction, reach out to us.

 Sources